Potter's wheel: History

 In the Iron Age, the potter's wheel in common use had a turning platform about 1 m over the floor, connected by a long axle to a heavy flywheel at ground level.
 This arrangement allowed the potter to keep the turning wheel rotating by kicking the flywheel with the foot, leaving both hands free for manipulating the vessel under construction.
 However, from an ergonomic standpoint, sweeping the foot from side to side against the spinning hub is rather awkward.
 At some point, an alternative solution was invented that involved a crankshaft with a lever that converted up-and-down motion into rotary motion.

 In Japan the potter's wheel first showed by in the Asuka or Sueki period (552–710 CE) where wares were more sophisticated and complicated.
 In addition to the new technology of the wheel, firing was also changed to a much higher temperature in a rudimentary kiln.
 The industrialization continued through the Nara period (710–794) and into the Heian, or Fujiwara, period (794–1185).
 With higher temperature firings, new glazes followed (green, yellowish brown, and white), in addition new styles and techniques of glazing emerged.

 Ceramic wares that emerged from China were processed with a very similar beginning as Japan.
 The history of Chinese pottery began in the Neolithic era about 4300 BC down to 2000 BC.
 Unlike Japan, which focused on production of everyday wares, China created mostly decorative pieces with few opportunities for industrialization and production of ceramic wares.
-Because China focused on decorative wares, most of their pottery was centered around porcelain instead of earthen wares seem almost everywhere else, and they used the potter's wheel for the development of porcelain clay culture.
+Because China focused on decorative wares, most of their pottery was centered around porcelain instead of earthen wares seen almost everywhere else, and they used the potter's wheel for the development of porcelain clay culture.
 Porcelain took off during the Ming Dynasty and the Qing Dynasty (1644-1911), when the iconic blue and white porcelain ceramics emerged.
 Several places in China mix traditional elements and methods with modern design and technologies.

 Native Americans have been creating ceramics by hand and in more modern eras started incorporating a wheel into their work.
 Pottery can be identified in the Southwest of North American dating back to 150 CE and has been an important part of Native American culture for over 2,000 years.
 Historically Native Americans have been using the coiling method to achieve their decorative and functional pieces, and the technology to create an electric wheel did not show up until the arrival of Europeans.
 However, smaller turntables or slow wheels could have been used occasionally.

-An electric potter's wheel, with bat (central disk) and throwing bucket.
+An electric potter's wheel with throwing bucket.
 The speed is controlled with a foot pedal, similar to a sewing machine.

 The use of the motor-driven wheel has become common in modern times, particularly with craft potters and educational institutions, although human-powered ones are still in use and are preferred by some studio potters.